aimeos/aimeos-docs/src/frontend/jsonapi/baskets.md

 * order.base.comment (customer comment for this order)
 * order.base.customerref (own reference of the customer for this order)

-The update the basket, you have to use the "self" link from a previous GET request:
+To update the basket you have to use the "self" link from a previous GET request:

 === "CURL"
     ```bash